juju/docs/src/en/applications.md

 ^# Application groups

+   Application groups allow an operator to manage groups of the same application by providing custom application names during deployment.

-   See the [Application groups][charms-groups] page for full information.
+   See the [Application groups][charms-groups] page for details.

 ^# Application high availability

+   Application high availability pertains to the distribution of units over availability zones.

    See the [Application high availability][charms-ha] page for full information.

 ^# Application metrics

+   Metrics for applications can be collected for the purposes of model-level assessment of application utilisation and capacity planning.

-   See the [Application metrics][charms-metrics] page for full information.
+   See the [Application metrics][charms-metrics] page to learn more.

 ^# Configure applications

+   Applications can have their configuration options set during, or after, deployment.

-   See the [Configuring applications][charms-config] page for full information.
+   The [Configuring applications][charms-config] page explains how this is done.

 ^# Deploy applications